jatinsm2023/AlgoZenith-Phase-Day/Dynamic_Programming/SubSet_Query_Sum/problem.md

 ### Output Format

-Return a vector < vector < int > > having 00-based indices of the elements of the array whose subset-sum is equal to the queried sum sumisumi​ for each ithith query, if possible, else return vector { −1−1 }.
+Return a vector <vector<int>> having 0-based indices of the elements of the array whose subset-sum is equal to the queried sum sumisumi​ for each ithith query, if possible, else return vector { −1 }.

 ### Constraints